uoa-compsci399-s2-2023/adversarial-insight-ml/README.md

   </a>
 </p>

 > “Why does your machine lie?”

-Adversarial Insight ML (AIML) is a python package that evaluates the robustness of image classification models against adversarial attacks.
-AIML provides the functionality to automatically test your models against generated adversarial examples and outputs precise, insightful and robust feedback based on the several attack methods we have carefully chosen.
-Furthermore, AIML aims to be straightforward and beginner-friendly to allow non-technical users to take full advantage of its functionalities.
+AIML, short for Adversarial Insight ML, is your go-to Python package for gauging your machine learning image classification models' resilience against adversarial attacks.
+With AIML, you can effortlessly test your models against a spectrum of adversarial examples, receiving crisp, insightful feedback.

+We've meticulously selected various attack methods, including AutoProjectedGradientDescent, CarliniL0Method, CarliniL2Method, CarliniLInfMethod, DeepFool, PixelAttack, SquareAttack, and ZooAttack, to strengthen the robustness assessment.
+Plus, AIML strives for user-friendliness, making it accessible even to non-technical users.

-For more information, you can also visit the [PyPI page](https://pypi.org/project/adversarial-insight-ml/) and the [documentation page](https://uoa-compsci399-s2-2023.github.io/capstone-project-team-7/).
+For more information, you can also visit our [PyPI page](https://pypi.org/project/adversarial-insight-ml/) and [documentation page](https://uoa-compsci399-s2-2023.github.io/capstone-project-team-7/).

 ## Table of Contents